 Residents, businesses, organizations of and visitors to the greater Homer area deeply value recreation and culture resources for their social, health and quality of life benefits, for the economic opportunities they provide, and because they make greater Homer the community and the place in which they choose to live.
-The greater Homer area has attracted a community of people with great vision and capacity to make things community members happen: dedicate a remarkable number of volunteer hours, have started and maintained numerous nonprofits, hosted community events, and materials funding donated and toward various community resources.
+The greater Homer area has attracted a community of people with great vision and capacity to make things happen: community members dedicate a remarkable number of volunteer hours, have started and maintained numerous nonprofits, hosted community events, and donated materials funding and various community toward resources.